dimarkov-git/greek-exercise/docs/ROADMAP.md

 ### 1.1 Architecture
 - The application is orchestrated from `App`, which lazily mounts top-level routes and exposes layout context for the header configuration.
-- The entry point always starts MSW and React Query Devtools and renders the SPA through `HashRouter`, a setup that is convenient in development but blocks a clean production or SSR boot path.
+- The entry point now boots through an environment-aware pipeline (Phase 0) that only starts MSW/Devtools when enabled and defaults to a production-safe router.

 ### 1.2 Data and internationalization
 - The Zustand settings store manipulates `document.documentElement` inside setters and persistence callbacks, which tightly couples it to the browser and complicates testing or SSR.